How To Make A Soap At Home

 • Use a stick blender to mix until the mixture reaches “trace” (a pudding-like consistency).

 Stir in essential oils, colorants, or any other add-ins.
 When making homemade soap, selecting the right fragrances can elevate your creation and make it truly special.
-Here’s a detailed look at some of the best fragrances to consider:
+Some of the best essential oil blends you must consider –

 When selecting fragrances, consider whether you prefer essential oils, which are derived from natural plant sources, or fragrance oils, which can offer a wider variety of scents.
 Remember to test the fragrance in small batches, as some scents may behave differently once saponification occurs.